Croogewunk/Croogewunk/README.md

 # Stone Krupp
--i like computer hardware and technology
+i like computer hardware and technology

 ## Experience